StratifyLabs/StratifyBlog/content/stratifylabs/2019-04-29-Why-your-firmware-is-behind-schedule.md

 date: "2019-04-29"
 layout: post
 tags: [business, product development, stratifylabs]
-title: Why Your Firmware is Behind Schedule?
+title: Why Your Firmware is Behind Schedule
 ---

 Firmware development has always been a challenging endeavor, but recent industry trends have made it much more difficult to get firmware out the door on time.
 I want to explore a few of these trends and how Stratify Labs can help.